-Online trauma therapy in Florida and Maine
+Online EMDR therapy for men in recovery in Florida and Maine

-Is trauma still shaping how you feel and react?
+Are past experiences still shaping how you feel and react?

 A person sitting on the sandy beach facing calm water with small islands and a boat in the distance, under a cloudy sky.
 This represents How EMDR helps your system settle when you do online therapy for trauma in florida